Now accepting applications for Fall 2021!

 Begin by submitting your online application.
 Please note that there is a $65, non-refundable application fee.

 Applicants must submit official transcripts from all accredited academic institutions attended.
 If not sent electronically, transcripts must arrive in their official, sealed envelopes.
 Transcripts can be mailed to 1453 Mission Street.
 San Francisco, CA 94103.

-To be eligible for admissions, applicants must have completed a minimum of 54 transferable semester units and a maximum of 81 units.
-Of those 54 transferable semester units, applicants must have completed the minimum general education requirements below.
+To be eligible for admissions, applicants must have completed a minimum of 54 transferable semester units and a maximum of 80 units.
 General education requirements are designed to give you a broad background in various disciplines.
 Learn more about what constitutes transferable units.

 If you are uncertain about your eligibility, you can email your unofficial transcripts to School of Undergraduate Studies for an unofficial transcript evaluation at email@example.com

 International Student Requirements